 FAQ – Background Checks

-SOURCE: MASC October 2014
+SOURCE: MASC - Reviewed 2022

 NOTE: The Department of Criminal Justice Information Services (DCJIS) has adopted regulations requiring that it maintain a model CORI policy and that any written policy must meet the minimum standards as found in the model.
 Therefore, MASC recommends that school districts retain both the school district specific policy incorporated here and the DCJIS model policy attached as ADDA-R.